 You can also bet on individual players scoring over/under a certain number of goals in a game!
 As well as teams recording over/under a certain amount of corners, free-kicks and yellow cards.

-This is a big soccer betting market and is focused on the players who score goals.
+Props are one of the most popular wagers in sports betting.
+In soccer the most popular player prop are wagers on the players who'll score goals.
+These props are also called goal scorer prop bets.
 Usually the strikers are the stars of the team who score the most goals.
 They will have low odds to score in a game, while a defender is likely to have higher odds.
 You can also bet on players to score in the most goals in tournaments and across seasons.

 Best soccer leagues to bet on